doug-martin/extender/README.md

 `extender` is a library that helps in making chainable APIs, by creating a function that accepts different values and returns an object decorated with functions based on the type.

+##Why Is Extender Different?

+Extender is different than normal chaining because is does more than return `this`.
+It decorates your values in a type safe manner.

+For example if you return an array from a string based method then the returned value will be decorated with array methods and not the string methods.
+This allow you as the developer to focus on your API and not worrying about how to properly build and connect your API.

 ##Installation